airwallex/airwallex-payment-ios/README.md

 ```
 [AWXAPIClientConfiguration sharedConfiguration].clientSecret = "The payment intent's client secret";
 ```

-- Generate client secret for customer service account

-If you need create card, you should generate customer client secret and then pass it to the sdk.
+Note: When checkoutMode is AirwallexCheckoutRecurringMode, no need to create payment intent, then you need generate client secret with customer id and pass it to AWXAPIClientConfiguration.
 ```
-[AWXCustomerAPIClientConfiguration sharedConfiguration].clientSecret = "The customer's client secret";
+[AWXAPIClientConfiguration sharedConfiguration].clientSecret = "The client secret generated with customer id";
 ```

 - Handle the payment flow